top of page

 •Reentry, housing, and utility advocacy

-Community-based education and technology access
+•Community-based education and technology access

 Our Directives

-DIRECTIVE I — CENTER WOMEN & FAMILIES
+WOMEN & FAMILIES

-We prioritize visibility, dignity, and stability for women and families navigating social and economic inequity.
+Prioritize visibility, dignity, and stability for women and families navigating social and economic inequity.

-AWF centers women and families by addressing the conditions that most directly affect wellbeing—health, housing stability, caregiving responsibilities, and access to support systems.
 We recognize lived experience as a valid source of knowledge and design responses that are culturally responsive, trauma-informed, and rooted in community reality.

-*This directive governs our Family Resource and Community initiatives.
+Family Resource and Community initiatives.

-DIRECTIVE II — STRENGTHEN ECONOMIC & CIVIC POWER
+ECONOMIC & CIVIC POWER

-We support pathways to economic stability, leadership, and informed civic participation.
+Support pathways to economic stability, leadership, and informed civic participation.

 AWF advances economic empowerment and social justice by equipping women with the tools, knowledge, and access needed to participate fully in the workforce, civic life, and decision-making spaces.
-We engage policy, systems navigation, and leadership development to reduce barriers and expand opportunity.

-* This directive governs our Economic Empowerment and Social Justice work.
+Economic Empowerment and Social Justice work.

-DIRECTIVE III — INFORM, ENGAGE & ADVOCATE RESPONSIBLY
+INFORM, ENGAGE & ADVOCATE RESPONSIBLY

-AWF provides educational resources, issue summaries, historical context, and discussion spaces that promote understanding without polarization.
 Through platforms such as At the Well and WMSI, we encourage critical thinking, respectful dialogue, and responsible engagement on issues affecting women, families, and communities.

-*This directive governs our educational, discussion, and policy-awareness efforts.
+educational, discussion, and policy-awareness efforts.

 WebDesign by Professional Support Concepts